riskportal/network-tutorial/docs/0_intro.md

 For a complete workflow, see [tutorial.html](tutorial.html), which demonstrates all key steps—from loading a network to generating publication-ready figures—in a single notebook.
 You can also [download the notebook and data as a ZIP](tutorial.zip).

-The tutorial applies RISK to the _Saccharomyces cerevisiae_ protein–protein interaction (PPI) network (Michaelis _et al._, 2023; 3,839 nodes, 30,955 edges).
+The tutorial applies RISK to the _Saccharomyces cerevisiae_ protein–protein interaction (PPI) network (Michaelis _et al_., 2023; 3,839 nodes, 30,955 edges).
 It illustrates:

 - Network clustering and module detection
 - Annotation-based overrepresentation analysis